Some arrive with a small bag, stuffed with belongings. Most only the clothes they are wearing.

 You see it in their faces.

-“I cannot smile,” one man said to me, “I am from Syria.”
+“I cannot smile,” one man told me, “I am from Syria.”

-Even though the woman had traveled this far to relative safety on the tranquil island of Lesvos, the terrors came with her.
-They were like a millstone around her neck.
-Inescapable.
-She could bear them no longer.
-Would peace come in the darkness of death?
+Why, when she had traveled this far to relative safety on the tranquil island of Lesvos, did she now want to give up?
+The terrors came with her and became a millstone around her neck.
+Did she hope to escape them in the darkness of death?

 When nothing else works in life and we don’t know how to go on—Jesus makes a way forward.